wikimedia/mediawiki-tools-cli/README.md

 # MediaWiki CLI

-This project contains a command-line interface primarily for interacting with a MediaWiki development environemtn modeled after [mediawiki-docker-dev](https://www.mediawiki.org/wiki/MediaWiki-Docker-Dev)
+This project contains a command-line interface primarily for interacting with a MediaWiki development environment modeled after [mediawiki-docker-dev](https://www.mediawiki.org/wiki/MediaWiki-Docker-Dev)

 Take a look at the user facing docs https://www.mediawiki.org/wiki/Cli